Malcomian/Morphmaster-Web/readme.md

 # Morphmaster-Web

-A special framework for building single page web applications with AngularJS and Bootstrap on Windows.
+A simple starter boilerplate web application for building web applications with AngularJS and Bootstrap on Windows.

 Morphmaster also exists as an electron application framework.
 Check out the [github page](https://github.com/Malcomian/Morphmaster) for more details.